Skyscanner/backpack/packages/bpk-component-infinite-scroll/README.md

 ## DataSource

-`DataSource` is a class used by the InfiniteScroll component to fetch items and listen for changes in the data and react to it by reloading the current items in the list.
+`DataSource` is a class used by the BpkInfiniteScroll component to fetch items and listen for changes in the data and react to it by reloading the current items in the list.